h1996429/AccurateHeartX/README.md

 # AccurateHeartX
-Add accurate heart to your any screen，mostly for DIY a Thermal Imaging Systerm.
+Add crosshair to your any screen，mostly for DIY a Thermal Imaging Systerm.

 Throw folders TVout and TVoutfonts into the library of Arduino.